 Students applying for admission must meet the following requirements:

-- Undergraduate GPA of 3.0 or better overall and in the major field of study
+- Undergraduate record from a regionally accredited institution with a grade point average of B (3.00) or better in the overall program and in the major field

 Documents required beyond the online application include: